 Members of the NYRR Pace Team will guide participants toward specific goal times over the 13.1 miles.
 There will be signs in the corals starting at 6:51 per mile.
 If you choose to run with a pace group, pacers—you’ll recognize their blue and white striped tanks—will carry signs that correspond with the finish times and paces below:

-Eligibility for entry to the 2019 United Airlines NYC Half will be guaranteed for NYRR members who have an active membership by the last qualifying event of the 2018 NYRR Five-Borough Series (NYRR Staten Island Half in October), and who run four of the following six events in 2018:
+Eligibility for entry to the 2019 United Airlines NYC Half will be guaranteed for NYRR members who have an active membership by the last qualifying event of the 2018 NYRR Five-Borough Series (NYRR Staten Island Half on October 14), and who run four of the following six events in 2018:

 This award is presented to the fastest male and female New York City Fire Department (FDNY) members at the NYRR Staten Island Half.
 The trophy is named after Victor Navarra, a retired FDNY lieutenant who coordinated the start of 26 New York City Marathons, until his passing in 2007.